HPinES-Tech/MEL-Software/README.md

         - If you're full of shit and paranoia, then you can run the scan yourself by downloading the .ZIP file on Github your own, fuck you.
 - This tool can have a long time updating due to Linux distributions support and timezones, we cannot set a release date for the later versions because we might delay it over and over...
 - If you unplug your phone during the session, then it is not our fault that your phone has the highest resolution all of the sudden. (does not mean it's a virus, you're just an idiot and that's your problem)
-    - To exit the tool, please close the application that is displaying Minecraft, your phone display settings will be reverted back to normal, this is recommended to do so.
+    - To exit the tool, please close the application that is displaying Minecraft (by pressing ALT+F4), your phone display settings will be reverted back to normal, this is recommended to do so.
     - If your phone has been affected with the highest resolution, then please head down the [troubleshooting section](https://github.com/HPinES-Tech/MEL-Software#troubleshooting) to fix it.

 Download this software [here](https://github.com/HPinES-Tech/MEL-Software/releases/tag/v1.0.0-alpha.2)